sveltejs/kit/documentation/docs/01-project-structure.md

 #### hooks.js or hooks/

-Is folder that contain hooks.
+Is folder or file that contain hooks.
 Those are functions executed at every request.
-Read more about them in [Hooks](hooks).
+Read more about them in [Hooks](hooks) section.

 #### params/